cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2Docs/PaperOutline.md

 ## 5. Results
   - Presentation of data
   	- Visual aids (tables, graphs, charts) --> Diagram directory of GitHub
 		- Charts of results of survey
 		- Charts of results of models
+		- **NOTE:** Need to discuss Activity/Process Diagrams with Team
   - Key findings
 ## 6. Discussion
-  - Interpretation of results --> Most respondants viewed large market share as low-risk, and a positive trait when vetting software. *NOTE:* The idea of this as a single point of failure was only presented to the group after the survey was taken.
-Consider how opinion may have changed (More research) and also use this as evidence of a lack of awareness regarding this potential issue.
+  - Interpretation of results
+  	- Most respondants viewed large market share as low-risk, and a positive trait when vetting software.
+   		- **NOTE:** The idea of this as a single point of failure was only presented to the group after the survey was taken.
+   	- Consider how opinion may have changed (More research) and also use this as evidence of a lack of awareness regarding this potential issue.
-  - Comparison with existing literature --> This specific issue
+  - Comparison with existing literature --> This specific issue is never addressed in the proivate sector but hinted at in military documents
-  - Implications of findings --> Respondants mostly view large market-share as a low-risk positive attribute.
-THis suggests homogenous software adoption will continue to grow.
-If another CrowdStrike incident occured, it may result is an even larger outage, which means even greater single point of failure, nationally.
+  - Implications of findings
+  	- Respondants mostly view large market-share as a low-risk positive attribute.
+   	- This suggests homogenous software adoption will continue to grow.
+	- If another CrowdStrike incident occured, it may result is an even larger outage, which means even greater single point of failure, nationally.
+	- Case studies show there is currently an inherant time-bomb, so to speak, especially if consolidation continues.
+	- Also include what happens to social contract when food scarcity increases.
   - Limitations of the study --> While results varied, ultimately brought up more questions.
 For example, responses to market-share question positive/negative, shuold be followed up with more research on *why* positive or negative.
 This project does not have time to address this gap.
   - Recommendations for future research --> Refine modeling, wider survey focused on the *why* of positive/negative views on market-share
 ## 7. Conclusion
-  - Summary of findings --> Survey indicated a lack of awareness or concern regarding market-share.
-It is our opinion that this is a greater risk than is considered by professional practitioneers
+  - Summary of findings
+  	- Survey indicated a lack of awareness or concern regarding market-share.
+   	- It is our opinion that this is a greater risk than is considered by professional practitioneers
   - Contribution to the field --> Model and research serves as evidence for future legislation
-  - Final thoughts > TBD
+  - Final thoughts > # Consolidation is bad!

 ## 7. References
   #### APA Style